 Easy Agile is committed to helping teams work better with agile.
 Easy Agile builds products specifically designed for Jira users to help agile teams work more efficiently and effectively.

 We regularly publish lists of tools, advice articles, and how-to guides for agile teams.
-If you work with Jira, you’ll find our resources are especially helpful in navigating the ins and outs of product development and the Jira plugins that will improve the way your team collaborates.
+If you work with Jira, you’ll find our resources are especially helpful in navigating the ins and outs of product development and the Jira apps that will improve the way your team collaborates.

 Subscribe to our newsletter for our latest agile resources and product news.